fhiso/sources-and-citations/creators-name.md

     http://terms.fhiso.org/type/CreatorsNameList

-[*Example &mdash;* A charter jointly written, at least nominally, by William III and Mary II could be described using a `CreatorsNameList` of "`William III && Mary II`".]
+{.example} A charter jointly written, at least nominally, by William III and Mary II could be described using a `CreatorsNameList` of "`William III && Mary II`".

 ## Name variants